SoWhitIs/school-district-analysis/README.md

 But, it is possible because of the smaller sample size, ***only*** 1% of the inital total difference would be noticed on a per school breakdown.

-Population size directly effects the out comes of the group as whole.
+Population size directly effects the outcomes of the group as whole.